hegdebhavya/Virtualization-Assignment-2/README.md

 ![9_modulereload](https://user-images.githubusercontent.com/85700971/205470806-5e1e4330-1c56-4991-9b67-5644c654af18.png)

-* To test the cpuid modifications we will now install virt-manager and run a 32-bit Ubuntu Virtual
+* To test the cpuid modifications we will now install virt-manager and run a 32-bit Ubuntu Virtual machine
 ```
 sudo apt install virt-manager
 ```

-* Once virt-manager is installed we can launch the virtual machine manager by running command **virt-manager** create a new 32-bit  Ubuntu VM in my case I have tested with Ubuntu
+* Once virt-manager is installed we can launch the virtual machine manager by running command **virt-manager** ;  create a new 32-bit VM in my case I have tested with Ubuntu

 ![4_innervm_specs](https://user-images.githubusercontent.com/85700971/205465206-057c6326-3cc9-4653-9743-cfff4e069701.png)